-Upper School Curriculum
+Upper School Curriculum Guide

-Class participation in the online component requires interactivity through asynchronous discussions, collaborative work using technology-rich resources, and possibly scheduled synchronous sessions via web conferencing, all with regularly scheduled due dates and deadlines.
-All Bullis teachers developing and teaching blended online courses prepared their courses with formal teacher professional development in this new teaching/learning delivery style.
+Class participation in the online component will require interactivity through asynchronous discussions, collaborative work using technology-rich resources, and possibly scheduled synchronous sessions via web conferencing, all with regularly scheduled due dates and deadlines.
+All Bullis teachers developing and teaching blended online courses have prepared their courses with formal teacher professional development in this new teaching/learning delivery style.
 The courses are fully developed with clearly defined goals, objectives, activities, and student outcomes that meet core academic standards.

 Please note that blended learning courses are indicated in class listings by a (BL) after the course name.

 The Signature Program model entails opportunities for interdisciplinary study, experiential education, research-based culminating/capstone experiences and student choice among curricular offerings.Signature programs are available at all grade levels, 2 through 12, to teach institutional and core academic values of the school and afford students an understanding of the personal traits and interpersonal behaviors associated with successful performance in life.

 Students in the Upper School may opt for rigorous, innovative courses that build on core graduation requirements.
 The Upper School Program allows students to concentrate on select classes related to a given signature program and deepen their experience in a chosen area.
 Students participating in signature programs may engage in a formalized internship program and mentor relationships.

-n the Upper School, we seek to honor the unique needs and contributions of each student through a continuing process of challenge and self-reflection.
+In the Upper School, we seek to honor the unique needs and contributions of each student through a continuing process of challenge and self-reflection.
 We draw on a wide variety of teaching practices and learning opportunities to cultivate respect, understanding and compassion for others.
 The success of our students also depends on close collaboration with parents and families.
 We expect our students to work with teachers, students and other members of the community to become independent, life-long learners.

 In educating our students, we seek not only to prepare students for success in higher education, but also to equip them with the skills needed for a balanced, fulfilling and meaningful life.
 The Bullis curriculum provides students with the academic background for success at the college level, but also acts as the cornerstone for a range of co-curricular and extracurricular activities that help develop well-rounded individuals.